 Side clearance needed: 2-3 inches for air circulation and ease of movement

 These dimensions help you calculate whether a cabinet fits your space.
 But also consider ceiling height.
 A 52-inch vertical cabinet needs about 62 inches of clearance when you account for moving it into place and potentially setting something on top.
+If vertical space is limited, adjustable laptop desks and lateral cabinets work better together in constrained environments.

 Understanding Different Finish Options and Their Durability

 Powder-coated steel: Most common for metal cabinets.
 Durable and resistant to scratches and chips.
 Available in limited colors, usually black, white, grey, putty.
 Easy to clean.
 Will show dents if hit hard but won't rust through.
+Pairs well with architect desk lamps in matching finishes.

 Wood veneer: Thin layer of real wood over composite core.
 Looks great.
 Feels warm.
 Requires more care than metal.
 Can swell or warp in humid conditions.
 Scratches show more easily.
 Comes in a wide range of finishes from light ash to dark walnut.
+Coordinates beautifully with leather desk mats for premium offices.

 Laminate: Printed paper sealed under clear coating.
 Made to look like wood.
 More resistant to moisture than real veneer.
 Less expensive.
 Doesn't feel as high-quality.
 Edges can peel if poorly constructed.